hmada15/terraform-codepipeline-beanstalk/Readme.md

 # Elastic Beanstalk, Code Pipeline and a git repository provider
- Terrafrom code to setup AWS Elastic Beanstalk with ci/cd using AWS Code Pipeline to deploy Laravel application from GitHub.
+ Terraform code to setup AWS Elastic Beanstalk with ci/cd using AWS Code Pipeline to deploy Laravel application from GitHub.

 ## Usage
 To run this example you must setup terraform first then you need to execute: